jazen4p/FirebaseApp_Android_Notification/Readme.md

 In order to send push notification you will need a server side application.
 For spring boot application you can refer to the following link : https://github.com/Firoz-Hasan/SpringBootPushNotification

+Pls check the youtube video for better understanding :   https://youtu.be/EAszTcaXuFo